drhelius/grpc-demo/README.md

 `$ oc create -f openshift-service-mesh/service-mesh-member-roll.yaml -n istio-system`

-### Deploying the demo services using a Helm Chart
+### Deploy the services using a Helm Chart

-If you wish to use the provided Helm chart follow this steps.
+If you wish to use the [provided Helm chart](helm-charts/grpc-demo-services-istio/Chart.yaml) to deploy the demo services and all required manifests follow this steps.

 Make sure you are working with the right namespace:

 `$ oc project grpc-demo-istio`

-Add the chart repository to your helm client:
+Add the chart repository to your helm client and name it `grpc-demo`:

 ```bash